General plant feeders capable of growing large in numbers, stink bugs can severely damage home gardens and crops.

 In mature sweet corn, damage appears in individual kernels, which look brown and withered.
 The visible effects of stink bug attacks make fruits and vegetables unappetizing to home growers and unmarketable for farmers.

 A significant agricultural pest in North America, the stink bug can cause significant damage to valuable crops.
-Apple and peach crops in Mid-Atlantic States have experienced severe deceases in yield.
+Apple and peach crops in have experienced severe deceases in yield.
 In some cases, whole crops can be ruined by stink bug attack.